hechmik/news_summariser/README.md

 - `docker-compose up -d`: starts the project, the `-d` flag run containers in the background (detached mode)
 - `docker-compose down`: stops the container(s)

+## 4. (Optional) Use the Rest API

+Now the News Summariser also has a Rest API, made using Flask, that enables to quickly summarise a given text.
+In order to use this functionality, assuming you have set the `activate_endpoint` flag to `true` in the settings file, you need to:
+- Access the backend by going at the following address http://localhost:5000/ with a browser of your choice
+- Paste in the box on the left the text you want to summarise
+- Press Submit

+You'll find the summarised text on the right.
+Currently it uses the settings specified in the settings.json configuration file but in the next weeks I'll add the possibility to personalize some of the summarisation parameters directly through the webpage.

 ## Next steps

 In the next weeks I will work on the following points in order to improve the news summariser: